Hyperxion/BackendAssignment-Fitness/README.md

 ADMIN can:

-- create, update or delete exercises
+DONE - create, update or delete exercises

-- edit exercises in program (add or remove)
+DONE - edit exercises in program (add or remove)
-- get all users and all its data
+DONE - get all users and all its data
-- get user detail
+DONE - get user detail
-- update any user (name, surname, nickName, age, nickName, role)
+DONE - update any user (name, surname, nickName, age, nickName, role)

 ## Task 3